skasapis/Team1Perception/README.md

 # To recreate our cropped images
-run ```F_RCNN2.m``` as is
-this will create a folder named CroppedPics containing the same image organizational format as /deploy/test/ available on the kaggle page
+Run ```F_RCNN2.m``` as is.
+This will create a folder named CroppedPics containing the same image organizational format as /deploy/test/ available on the Kaggle page.
 ```
 https://www.kaggle.com/c/fall2018-rob535-task1/leaderboard
 ```